LINKS AND DOWNLOADS

 Isabelle Arvers is an new media art curator based in Marseilles, France.
 Since 2002 she has been curating Machinima and other new media programs for festivals and museums including at The Centre Pompidou, Paris, The Vector Game Art Festival, Toronto, Vancouver Art Gallery, Vancouver, and The French Cultural Institute, Berlin.
 Last year, Isabelle was part of the curatorial team of the 2015 UCLA Game Art Festival at the Hammer Museum.
 She has also taught courses and workshops on Machinima at various institutions including The Center for Digital Media in Vancouver and at the Sorbonne in Paris.

-The workshop starts on Monday November 7, at 5pm.
-See the schedule below.
+The workshop took place on Monday November 7, at 5pm.
+See the final projects below below.

 Monday, November 7

 5pm-8pm: Introduction to Machinima, Game Art, the use and history of game culture in contemporary art; and learning how to create your own Machinima.

 8pm-Midnight: Working on Machinima projects Getting better aquatinted with making Machinima software; *Pizza will be provided